Tuesday, October 28, 2025

 Mr. Mori took the transparency sheet off the projector and turned it off.

-"We're too close to the break to pick up the COSMAC 1802 and the TI TMS9900, so I think I should let you guys check your notes, discuss them in your groups, and ask questions until the bell."
+"We're too close to the break to pick up the COSMAC CDP1802 and the TI TMS9900, so I think I should let you guys check your notes, discuss them in your groups, and ask questions until the bell."

-Not that I should have noticed, but Cyndy was looking a little uncomfortable.
+Not that I should have noticed, but Cyndy was now looking a little uncomfortable.

 I leaned against the table and stared at the whiteboard, and subvocalized to myself, "I wonder if it would be too way out there for any other girls to decide to join our class, too."